 Poe’s Tavern on Sullivan Island is a fun spot for burgers after a day playing on the beach.
 Burgers with fun Edgar Allen Poe namesakes like the Pit and the Pendulum with applewood bacon and cheddar cheese on top or the Amontillado piled high with guacamole, jalapeño jack cheese, pico de gallo, and a chipotle sour cream.
 Poe’s offers their burger options with a beef, chicken, or veggie pattie so everyone can enjoy their favorite burger protein.

 Poe’s is one of those places that will become a ritual when visiting Charleston’s coastal waters.

 Charleston is home to many fabulous restaurants and Husk is definitely one of them.
-Offering a Queen Street location, the kitchen at Husk transforms classic southern dishes, elevating them to modern culinary masterpieces.
+Offering a Queen Street location, the kitchen at Husk transforms classic southern dishes, elevating them past delicious food to modern culinary masterpieces.

 The Deviled Pimento Cheese appetizer is happily dressed with a mouth-watering green tomato relish.
 While the menu changes frequently, the entrée options are nothing less than spectacular.
 The fried catfish served with Hoppin’ John, bacon, mustard greens, and topped with tomato gravy is a delicious upscale version of a down-home classic.

 Husk is on the pricey side but most diners (including the celebrities that are often seen there) don’t mind.

 The best restaurants in Charleston deliver a selection of delicious cuisine from elevated southern fare to time-honored classic dishes.
 Whether you stroll down King Street, East Bay Street, or out to the beaches, the best restaurants in Charleston are just a step away.

 Having said that, don’t limit your visit to just dining as there are many other awesome things to do in Charleston.